Health and Wellbeing

-Some of our sites in Australia, such as Phosphate Hill and Moranbah, have access to a range of health and fitness support facilities and services such as a gymnasium, other sport and recreational facilities and lifestyle, nutrition, health and fitness professional support and advice.
+Some of our sites in Australia, such as Phosphate Hill and Moranbah, have access to a range of health and fitness support facilities and services such as a gym, other sport and recreational facilities and lifestyle, nutrition, health and fitness professional support and advice.
 Several other sites offer a subsidy towards gym membership or other fitness programs.

 Giving up smoking

 Reducing sprains, strains and manual handling injuries

-During 2017 we continued to focus on early intervention and prevention of all types of sprains, strains and manual handling injuries during the year through a combination of eliminating manual handling tasks where possible, and encouraging employees to report any signs of strain injuries as soon as they arise.
-In the US and Canada alone, 205 early reports of pain and possible strains allowed many of them to be treated with first aid, successfully reducing the severity of work related injuries.
+During 2018 we continued to focus on early intervention and prevention of all types of sprains, strains and manual handling injuries during the year through a combination of eliminating manual handling tasks where possible, and encouraging employees to report any signs of strain injuries as soon as they arise.
+In the US and Canada alone, 218 early reports of pain and possible strains allowed many of them to be treated with first aid, successfully reducing the severity of work related injuries.
 In the US, Mexico and Canada, investigation of incidents includes assessment of manual task injury reduction action items to further reduce the risk of injury.
-In addition, an Injury Prevention Active Warmup Program for all manual task employees was designed during 2017 to help them prepare their bodies and stretch before work.
-This program will be rolled out in February 2018, with a similar program for office workers to follow.
-Reductions in musculoskeletal injury rates were also reported across our Asia Pacific business due to the ongoing success of the Hazardous Manual Task Injury Reduction Program, which was established in Australia last year.
+In addition, an Injury Prevention Active Warm-up Program for all manual task employees was rolled out.
+Designed during 2017, the program helps employees and contractors prepare their bodies before work by stretching.
+A version of the program was also rolled out to all office employees in Dyno Nobel North America during 2018.
+Reductions in musculoskeletal injury rates were also reported across our Asia Pacific business due to the ongoing success of the Hazardous Manual Task Injury Reduction Program.